 It’s still a little tight around my hips, so I need to add more room there.
 I’m pretty sure I lowered the darts a little bit too.
+(If you need extra help you can learn the basics of how to sew darts.)
 It’s also tight around my upper arm and across my back.

 On this tee I did slits on the sides, and I love that detail.
 I was able to use the hem of the dress for the bodice hem, and the hem of the ruffle for the sleeve hems.

 I also added slits on underneath the sleeve seam to open up the tight arm a little, and it helped.
 I’m showing how the back and sleeves are just a little too tight.
 I can move just find, just not too much.

 I maybe could have also done a swayback adjustment, but it’s hard to tell because the shirt rides up slightly just because it’s tight around my hips.
 I most often wear this woven tee tucked into a skirt or my Flint pants, so the tightness around my hips isn’t much of an issue.
 (I actually finished this tee before I finished my Flint pants and couldn’t stop dreaming about wearing them together.)

 It looks great with these white cropped pants, and this is an outfit I’d wear when I’m out with my husband instead of home taking care of the kids.
 I actually don’t notice the tightness in the sleeves or the hips when I’m not taking care of my little children.